Guidance and Forms for Postgraduate Researchers and Staff

 The University's Covid-19 funding extension support scheme has now closed.

-Students who began before March 2020 can still request a continuation fee waiver or reimbursment, as follows:
+Postgraduate researchers who began their studies before January 2021 can still request a continuation fee waiver or reimbursement, as follows:

 Continuation fee waivers: